 The much faster fix to resolve the unbootable issue is to reinstall Windows and start over with a fresh system.
 But this operation will remove all your personal files, apps and setting.
 Please make sure you have backed up important files or have got them back with iBoysoft Data Recovery.

-Step 2: Click Troubleshoot > Reset this PC.
+- 2. Click Troubleshoot and then choose Reset this PC.

-That's a look at fix the issue that Windows 10/8/7 won't boot.
-As you can see, there are lots of reasons to cause this issue.
+That's a look at fixing the issue that Windows 10 won't boot.
+As you can see, there are lots of reasons to cause this issue, including the most common one-your internal hard disk, which usually shows as the boot volume is unmountable.
 But none of them means your PC is broken or you will lose all stored data for good.
 Chances are that you can get all lost data back with free data recovery software like iBoysoft Data Recovery.
 And sometimes the fix is very simple.
 So give the tricks a try and see if they can work for you.

 If you have any other question about data recovery or have other solutions to this problem, please let us know.
 Thank you so much!